-Colmar in 3 Days for Friends - Picnic-style market lunch at the Marché Couvert
+Colmar in 3 Days - Picnic-style market lunch at the Marché Couvert

-Colmar in 3 Days for Friends - Picnic-style market lunch at the Marché Couvert
+Colmar in 3 Days - Picnic-style market lunch at the Marché Couvert

 A lively, social 3-day Colmar plan made for a group of friends: market lunches, canal boat ride, a playful e-bike vineyard loop, wine tasting, a museum deep-dive, an escape-room challenge, and relaxed evenings with local food and live tunes.
 Summer timing (June) gives long daylight and warm evenings — perfect for terraces and late strolls.